ropensci-review-tools/repometrics/CONTRIBUTING.md

 ### Report a bug 🐛

-Using `githist` and discovered a bug?
+Using `repometrics` and discovered a bug?
 That's annoying!
 Don't let others have the same experience and report it as an [issue on GitHub](https://github.com/ropensci-review-tools/githist/issues/new) so we can fix it.
 A good bug report makes it easier for us to do so, so please:

 - Use [the `reprex` package](https://reprex.tidyverse.org) to create a reproducible example.
-- Include the version of `githist` with the following line in your `reprex`
+- Include the version of `repometrics` with the following line in your `reprex`
   code:
   ```
-  packageVersion("githist")
+  packageVersion("repometrics")
   ```

 ### Improve the documentation 📖